 Former bush pilot, and forest fire air tanker pilot.
 Flew B-25, A-26, and the Grumman TBM.
-That,s me driving the Grumman TBM Avenger, top, and top right (yellow T) relaxing after ferrying a B-25 to Ocatillo Wells from the great white north.
+That,s me driving the Grumman TBM Avenger, and top right 25 years ago, relaxing on the vintage BMW motorbike, after ferrying the B-25 (pictured) to Burrigo Springs, in eastern California, from Alberta, Canada.
 After 2 water bomber crashes, (neither one my fault) I traded in the airplanes for the sailboat.
-I,m now a house dad, and keep busy, custom building traditional open wire ladderline and wire antennas.
-Email me for prices if you are interested.

 My own station is a very humble Yaesu FT102, Icom 730, outboard tuner, and 160 thru 10 mtr coverage on either my Doublet or Loop antenna.
 I regret having to use 4 ft of coax